Alert

 • Opioid treatment agreement (C913)

 To calculate the morphine equivalent, select the MEQ calculator tab from the Opioid and cannabis claim management database in the Electronic Workplace.
-Copy and paste the the information into a file note Medical payment processing/description "Opioid Medications & MEQ Values”.
+Copy and paste the information into a file note Medical payment processing/description "Opioid Medications & MEQ Values”.
 Attach the file note to the authorized medication (AUM) line.

 eCO tasks